TheChymera/mkstage4/README.md

 *If you are running the script from the containing folder (first install method) please make sure you use the `./mkstage4.sh` command instead of just `mkstage4`!*

+Note that the extension will automatically be appended to the `archive_name` string based on the compression type, which can be specifiled via the `-C` parameter, if another compression than the default (`.tar.bz2`) is desired.

+### Examples

 Archive your current system (mounted at /):

 ```bash